When my kids express interests outside the gender norm for boys, here’s why I let them go.

 Boys Will Be Boys

-That’s the way I want to raise my humans.
+That’s the way I intend to raise my humans.

 How do you respond when your children express interests outside gender norms?
 Is their other parent on the same page as you?